The 10 Very Best Things to Do in Strasbourg, France

 7 | Take a Boat Tour

-A boat tour is a relaxing way to see the city, learn about Strasbourg, and get off your feet for an hour or so.
+A boat tour is a relaxing way to see the city, learn about Strasbourg, and take a break from your feet for an hour or so.

-Batorama runs the tours, and there are several routes you can choose from.
+Batorama operates the tours, and there are several routes to choose from.

 We opted for the Green Tour.

-It lasted about one hour and ten minutes and took us through the lock in Petite France to Vauban Dam, back and then all the way to the European Parliament.
+It lasted about 1 hour and 10 minutes and took us through the lock in Petite France to Vauban Dam, back, and then all the way to the European Parliament.

-During the tour, you are given a headset to plug in so you can listen to the audio guide, which is full of details about the history of Strasbourg.
+During the tour, you are provided with a headset to use so you can listen to the audio guide, which offers detailed information on Strasbourg’s history.

 📍 Pl. du Marché aux Poissons, 67000 Strasbourg, France